Full name Dominic Peter Sibley

 Sibley's bow came in a Yorkshire Bank 40 against Essex at the The Oval at the start of August.
 It was memorable for the wrong reason as was stretchered off with a badly gashed knee having dived to make his ground and got his pad stuck in the ground.
 The injury ruled him out of England Under-19s tri-series but he returned to the Surrey first team at the end of the month, making a duck against Warwickshire at Edgbaston.
 Again, talent alone gave him the chance of a first-class debut.
 Instead of returning for his final year at Whitgift, he played the final three matches of the 2013 season.
 After failures against Somerset at Taunton and then back at Edgbaston, he etched his name into the record books with 242 against Yorkshire at The Oval.
 It was the highest maiden century for Surrey and the second-youngest double century by an Englishman in first-class cricket, only WG Grace being younger.

 Amid the gloom of Surrey's relegation, Sibley was a rare source of pride.
-Much, possibly too much, was expected of him in 2014, when he was still aged just 18.
-He could only manage 156 runs at 15.60 apiece in six games before returning to the second eleven.
-But few at the club doubted that he would return and prove that his innings against Yorkshire was no one-off.
+Much, possibly too much, was expected of him in the next two seasons, when he was still a teenager.
+He managed only a dozen games in two years and was not a central part of a fast-improving Surrey squad, but few at the club doubted that he would return and prove that his innings against Yorkshire was no one-off.